WestonSF/ArcGISDesktopWordReport/ReadMe.md

 #Desktop Word Report

 This tool will produce a PDF with two pages - One for a report and one for a map.
 Input to this script would be a property feature class and a feature class that is to be reported on.
-Multiple properties to a set of fields is accounted for, so one report will be produced in this case with many maps (depending on how many properties).
+Multiple features to one feature can be reported on, so one report can be produced with many maps attached.

 ## Features
 * Automated process to create reports and maps
+* Group maps by common field values
+* Works with Word and ArcMap document templates
+* Fast processing of multiple reports/maps

 ## Instructions
 * Open up tool in ArcGIS Desktop